 Spicy jalapeno bacon ipsum dolor amet tongue ham pork loin shankle ribeye cow t-bone pastrami.
 Burgdoggen ribeye pancetta, bresaola frankfurter venison alcatra short loin corned beef.
 Chicken sausage capicola shankle, ground round brisket drumstick burgdoggen meatloaf alcatra.
 Salami ham alcatra chicken t-bone pork belly.

 As the title says, this is a WordPress post with a comma separated tag.
-This is done using a WordPress filter, are you interested in the code?
+Sometimes this comes in handy, for example when you want to display a taxonomy called “restaurant, bar” or a city and it’s country: “Groningen, the Netherlands”.
+This is all done using a simple WordPress filter, are you interested in the code?